RomanB22/M1_NEURON_paper/README.md

 * /mod: NMODL files containing the ionic channel and synaptic mechanisms used in the model

-* /data: where the model and simulation data is stored
+* /data: where the model data is stored

+* /batchData: where the simulation data is stored

 For further information please contact: salvadordura@gmail.com